flowingcharts/FlowingCharts/README.md

 * Download: [flowingcharts.com/download](http://www.flowingcharts.com/download)
 * Support: [flowingcharts.com/support](http://www.flowingcharts.com/support)

-# How to build your own FlowingCharts
+# Getting Started

+##### GitHub Desktop

 ##### Grunt

-We use [Grunt](http://gruntjs.com) to automate repetitive tasks.
-Built on top of Node.js, Grunt is a task-based command-line tool that can perform tasks such as minification, compilation, unit testing and many others through the use of Grunt plugins.
-Further help on using Grunt can be found at [gruntjs.com](http://gruntjs.com/getting-started)
+We use [Grunt](http://gruntjs.com) to automate repetitive tasks such as minification, compilation, unit testing and many others through the use of Grunt plugins.
+An introduction to getting started with Grunt can be found at [gruntjs.com](http://gruntjs.com/getting-started).

 ##### Install Node